-The fan is also steplessly controllable and reaches a noise level of 31.5 dB to a maximum of 60 dB.
-With constant ventilation, an air throughput of 20 m³ / min is achieved.
-There is also a “Natural Wind” mode, which distributes a light and changing breeze in the room.
-Horizontal pans are possible with up to 120 °.
-The fan can be tilted by 7.5 °.
+The fan can also be continuously controlled and achieves a noise level of 31.5 dB to a maximum of 60 dB.
+With constant ventilation, an air flow of 20 m³/min is achieved.
+There is also a “Natural Wind” mode, which distributes a light and changing breeze throughout the room.
+Horizontal panning is possible with up to 120°.
+The fan can be tilted by 7.5°.
 Of course, the Smartmi 2S can also be completely controlled via app and voice command.
-The fan is also particularly economical, so that the 2800 mAh (33,6 Wh) battery can last for more than 20 hours at a time.
+The fan is also particularly economical, so the 2800 mAh (33,6 Wh) battery can last for more than 20 hours at a time.

 Xiaomi MIJIA 2 fan